Country Club Plaza

 No analysis available

-Cable TV appears to be included in the building's fees.
-Current MLS data shows 15/20 listings with CABTV, and at least one remark explicitly states the monthly fee includes cable, internet, and basic TV.
-The repeated wording suggests this is not a one-off agent copy-paste error.
+Cable TV appears to be included at the building level.
+Current MLS data shows 15/20 listings with CABTV, and a remark explicitly says the monthly fee includes “cable internet and basic TV,” which strongly supports the feature across listings.

-Common area electricity is supported by the MLS pattern, with 14 of 20 listings marking OTCOEX.
-None of the remarks use the exact phrase, so this is driven mainly by current MLS consistency rather than direct owner language.
-The widespread MLS checkbox usage suggests this is likely a building-level fee inclusion.
+Common area electricity is supported by the MLS pattern, with 14 of 20 listings marked OTCOEX.
+No remarks use the exact phrase, so this is primarily a checkbox-pattern signal rather than explicit agent confirmation.

 No analysis available